jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-loose-ideas.md

 - Reference
     - Get : Copy or Redirect
     - Set
-- Target Procedure:
+- Target Command:
     - Get : Copy or Access

 *Symbol Get* obtains the id of the symbol itself. *Call Get* obtains the call line target symbol.
 You can also *Set* the call target. *Reference Get* returns the symbol id of the reference line target.
 You can also *Set* the reference line target.
-The *Target Procedure* of a symbol returns the procedure at the end of the redirection: the procedure definition. *Target Procedure Copy* copies the id of this procedure. *Target Procedure Access* is the Get that occurs when you call the target procedure.
+The *Target Command* of a symbol returns the command at the end of the redirection: the command definition. *Target Command Copy* copies the id of this command. *Target Command Access* is the Get that occurs when you call the target command.
 Access controllers can be applied to all elements, except Symbol Get.
 Call and Reference Get and Set can be redefined.
-Mind that the access controller for Target Procedure Access determines *the* access controller for calling the procedure symbol.
+Mind that the access controller for Target Command Access determines *the* access controller for calling the command symbol.

 -----